Deep neural networks for solving large linear systems arising from high-dimensional problems: Introduction

-In this work, we propose a novel method to solve linear system \eqref{01} using NNs.
-Note that in many real-world problems, the physical quantities are usually continuously distributed.
-The basic idea of our method comes from that if the physical quantity $v$ is smooth enough in $\Omega$, NNs with only a small number of parameters can approximate $v$ with the desired accuracy.
-Meanwhile, if the true solution $\Bu$ of \eqref{01} is a good approximation to $v$, it can be also accurately approximated by such NNs.
-This allows us to take a neural network $\phi$ to characterize $\Bu$ with parameters much fewer than $\widetilde{N}=N^d$.
-More precisely, the unknown numeric vector $\Bu$ in \eqref{01} is replaced with an NN-based vector, whose parameters are to be computed instead.
-In the proposal, the new system is solved by a least-squares method under a deep learning framework.
+In this work, we follow the idea of NN approximation for high-dimensional functions adopted in previous applications (e.g., PINNs), and propose a novel NN-based method to solve linear systems \eqref{01}.
+Specifically, we realize that in many real-world problems, the physical quantities are continuously distributed.
+Our method comes from the fact that if the physical quantity $v$ is smooth enough in $\Omega$, NNs with only a small number of parameters can approximate $v$ with the desired accuracy.
+Meanwhile, if the true solution $\Bu$ of \eqref{01} is a good approximation to $v$, it can also be approximated accurately by such NNs.
+This allows us to take an NN $\phi$ to characterize $\Bu$ with much fewer parameters than $\widetilde{N}=N^d$.
+In this method, the unknown numeric vector $\Bu$ in \eqref{01} is replaced with a vector function whose variables are NN parameters.
+Then the task of solving the large linear system is transformed into solving a new small nonlinear system.
+In the proposal, the new system is solved by a least squares method under a deep learning framework.
 This approach is able to solve linear systems of very large sizes that may be difficult for existing methods.
-Error analysis is also conducted for this method provided that the true physical quantity is in the Barron space.
+Error analysis is also conducted for this method, provided that the true physical quantity is in the Barron space.

 Several typical problems are solved using the proposed method in numerical experiments.
-The first problem is the structured linear system derived from Poisson's equation using the second-order finite difference scheme, in which the system with $(N,d)=(10^4,6)$ is solved effectively.
-Next, we consider linear systems derived from Riesz fractional diffusion \cite{Huang2021} and the overflow queuing problem \cite{Chan1987,Chan1988,Chan1996}, where we succeed in the implementation of 10 dimensions, while early work can at most address 3 dimensions numerically.
-Moreover, as the last example, we solve a $2^d\times2^d$ sparse system from the probabilistic Boolean network problem.
-Our method is implemented successfully to solve the problem with 100 dimensions and $O(10^{30})$ nonzero entries, while previous work \cite{Li2012} merely addresses 30 dimensions and $O(10^4)$ nonzero entries.
+The first problem is the tensor-structured linear system derived from Poisson's equation using the centered finite difference scheme, in which the system with $(N,d)=(10^4,6)$ is solved effectively.
+We mention that our method applied to this example is equivalent to PINNs except for a few differences in the setting.
+Next, we consider linear systems derived from Riesz fractional diffusion \cite{Huang2021}, a fractional differential equation.
+Beyond PDEs, we apply our method to the discrete problem: overflow queuing problem \cite{Chan1987,Chan1988,Chan1996}, where we succeed in solving such linear systems derived from 10 dimensions (i.e., 10 queues), while earlier work can at most address three dimensions numerically.
+Finally, as the last example, we solve a $2^d\times2^d$ sparse system from probabilistic Boolean networks.
+Our method successfully solves a problem with 100 dimensions and $O(10^{30})$ nonzero entries, while previous work \cite{Li2012} merely addresses 30 dimensions and $O(10^4)$ nonzero entries.